AlanDuOl/ITTalents/README.md

 		* Obs: if the browser window does not open it's probably because your browser is configured not to accept allow it.

 ## How to use it
-The project Home page has a detailed tutorial on how to use the project.
+The project Home page has a detailed tutorial on how to use it.

 # License & copyright